 When a charged battery is in the tablet and the tablet is not plugged into external power, the tablet runs on battery power.
 If the tablet has a charged battery installed and the AC adapter is disconnected from the tablet, the tablet automatically switches to battery power and the display brightness decreases to conserve battery life.
 The battery in the tablet slowly discharges when the tablet is off and unplugged from external power.
-When the tablet is attached to the keyboard dock, the system is powered by the keyboard dock's battery until the battery reaches a critical level in the keyboard dock.
+On select computer models, there is a second battery in the keyboard base.
+When the tablet is attached to the keyboard base, the system is powered by the keyboard base's battery until the battery reaches a critical level in the keyboard base.
 At that time, the system switches to the tablet's battery.